lauramhope/PierresSweetSavoryTreats.Solution/README.md

 * _Run the terminal command ```dotnet ef database update``` to create the initial MySQL database._

 #### To Run the App in the browser:
-* _Navigate to this project's production directory named "RecipeBox"._
+* _Navigate to this project's production directory named "PierresTreats"._
 * _Run ```dotnet watch run``` in the command line to start the application in development mode with a watcher.
 This will open the webpage in your browser._
 * _To exit out of the application, you can use the keyboard command "CTRL+C" on Mac and Windows._
 * _Optionally, you can run ```dotnet build``` within the production directory to compile this app without running it._